revanthappasani/44643Sec02Team04Spring2024FinalProject/README.md

 created view controllers for Login page,Register page,Home page and also outlets and actions too.
 Added segue for those controllers.
 Added Authentication code for Login page and register page.

+###Sprint06
+made few changes and updated screens of the project